Behodler/morgoth-dao/README.md

 ## Dispute mechanism

-Suppose a Ungoliant wishes to set the burn fee on Scarcity to 10% on the grounds that this will promote the functioning of Liquid Vault.
+Suppose Ungoliant wishes to set the burn fee on Scarcity to 10% on the grounds that this will promote the functioning of Liquid Vault.
 The first thing that Ungoliant needs is the CONFIGURE_SCARCITY power.
 From there Ungoliant must create a power invoker for CONFIGURE_SCARCITY which sets the fee to 100 (the total is 1000).
 From there the power invoker needs to be authorized on Angband by someone with the AUTHORIZE_INVOKER power.
 In this case, we will only authorize power invokers that are disputable.
 Ungoliant observes the current price of a decision on the temporal bonding curve and notes it is 20 EYE.
 To be safe, they load the power invoker with 30 EYE.
 The user then invokes the power through Angband.
 At the time of invocation in our fictional scenario, the price of decisions is 25 EYE so the invocation succeeds.
 An event is emitted allowing other minions to scan through a service such as The Graph that a pending decision is in the pipeline.